spion/spion.github.com/src/documents/promise-nuggets/03-power-of-then-sync-processing.html.md

 deal with that error there, we must call the passed callback to pass that error.

 In the promise example, we can skip the error handling function.
-If we do that, the error will automatically propagate with the returned promise.
+If we do that, the error will automatically propagate with the returned promise for a line.

-`Promise.done()` is the equivalent of `Array.forEach` while `Promise.then()` is
+Yes, that means that you don't have to write `if (err) return callback(err)` anymore - promises do the equivalent of that by default.

-the equivalent for `Array.map`.
+Another useful way to think of `then` vs `done`: `Promise.done()` is the equivalent of `Array.forEach` while `Promise.then()` is the equivalent for `Array.map`.
 You use the first when you don't want to create a new promise, and the second when you do.